mehulagg/gitlab/doc/user/application_security/sast/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/235382) in GitLab 13.5.

 You can customize the default scanning rules provided with SAST's NodeJS-Scan and Gosec analyzers.
-Customization allows you to exclude rules and add new rules.
+Customization allows you to exclude rules and modify the behavior of existing rules.

 To customize the default scanning rules, you create a file containing custom rules.
 Theses rules are passed through to the analyzer's underlying scanner tool.